 SportsCheatSheet.com and Forbes ranked the athletes earning the most after retirement based on income, appearances, book deals and more.

-CNBC's Rick Santelli runs through a litany of economic data, including the latest read on personal income, and consumer spending.
+CNBC's Rick Santelli breaks down the latest data on personal income and spending.

 Spending rose solidly in December, pointing to sustained domestic demand that is likely to set the economy up for faster growth in early 2017.